 9. Does insurance ever cover eyelid surgery?

 If you have a severe amount of excess upper eyelid skin so that the fold of skin actually obscures part of your vision, it is possible that your insurance company may pay for an upper Blepharoplasty.
-It would have to be authorized before surgery and you would have to have a visual field test from an ophthalmologist to prove that you actually do have a visual field obstruction.
+It would have to be authorized by your insurance company prior to surgery and you would have to have a visual field test from an ophthalmologist to prove that you actually do have a visual field obstruction.
 Insurance does not pay for lower eyelid surgery.

 10. Is it possible to have other surgeries done at the same time as a Blepharoplasty?